Internment of Japanese Americans: The Ringle Report

 In May 2011, U.S. Solicitor General Neal Katyal, after a year of investigation, found Charles Fahy had intentionally withheld The Ringle Report drafted by the Office of Naval Intelligence, in order to justify the Roosevelt administration's actions in the cases of Hirabayashi v.
 United States and Korematsu v.
 United States.
 The report would have undermined the administration's position of the military necessity for such action, as it concluded that most Japanese Americans were not a national security threat, and that allegations of communication espionage had been found to be without basis by the FBI and Federal Communications Commission.

 Newspaper editorials

 Editorials from major newspapers at the time were generally supportive of the incarceration of the Japanese by the United States.

 A Los Angeles Times editorial dated February 19, 1942, stated that:

 Since Dec.
 7 there has existed an obvious menace to the safety of this region in the presence of potential saboteurs and fifth columnists close to oil refineries and storage tanks, airplane factories, Army posts, Navy facilities, ports and communications systems.
-Under normal sensible procedure not one day would have elapsed after Pearl Harbor before the government had proceeded to round up and send to interior points all Japanese aliens and their immediate descendants for classification and possible internment.
+Under normal sensible procedure not one day would have elapsed after Pearl Harbor before the government had proceeded to round up and send to interior points all Japanese aliens and their immediate descendants for classification and possible incarceration.

 This dealt with aliens, and the unassimilated.
 Going even farther, an Atlanta Constitution editorial dated February 20, 1942, stated that: